This is the multi-page printable view of this section. Click here to print.

 Delete Subscriptions

-NOTE Only inactive subscriptions can be deleted.
+NOTE: Only inactive subscriptions can be deleted.
 Deleting inactive subscriptions removes them from the AWS Management Console view and API responses.
+To delete any Active Subscriptions, please create a Support Case with AWS Support team.

 AWS Management Console